Kino (botany)

 Kino is an exudate produced by various trees and other plants, particularly bloodwood species of eucalypts (Angophora, Corymbia, Eucalyptus) and Pterocarpus, in reaction to mechanical damage, and which can be tapped by incisions made in the trunk or stalk.
 Many Eucalyptus, Angophora and Corymbia species are commonly referred to as 'bloodwoods', as the kino usually oozes out a very dark red colour.
 Kino flow in angiosperms contrasts with resin flow in conifers.

-The word kino is of Indian origin.
+Etymology

+The word kino may be of Indian origin.
+It may also be of West African origin, as it was first introduced introduced to European medicine in 1757 by John Fothergill who brought it from the river Gambia and sold it in England as Gummi rubrum astringens gambiense.
+It was obtained from Pterocarpus erinaceus, called keno or genu in the local Mandinka language.

 In Australia, "red gum" is a term for kino from bloodwood trees and red acaroid resin from Xanthorrhoea spp.
 Despite often called "gum", it is not technically a gum.

 Composition

 Astringent tannin compounds are a major active component of kinos.
 The chief constituent of kino is kinotannic acid, of which it contains 70 to 80 per cent.
 It also contains kino red, a phlobaphene produced from kinotannic acid by oxidation.
 Kino also yields kinoin, a crystalline neutral principle.

 In cold water it is only partially dissolved, leaving a pale flocculent residue which is soluble in boiling water but deposited again upon cooling.
 It is soluble in alcohol and caustic alkalis, but not in ether.

 When exuding from the tree, it resembles red-currant jelly, but hardens in a few hours after exposure to the air and sun.
 Kinos typically dry to an amber-like material.
 It consists of dark red angular fragments, rarely larger than a pea.

 Of the small angular glistening fragments, the smaller are reddish, and the larger are almost black; thin pieces are ruby red.
 It is brittle and easily powdered.
 It has no smell, but a very astringent taste.